Lightning-Universe/lightning-flash/docs/source/general/data.rst

 .. note::

-    From this point, we strongly encourage the readers to quickly check the :class:`~flash.data.process.Preprocess` API before getting further.
+    At this point, we strongly encourage the readers to quickly check the :class:`~flash.data.process.Preprocess` API before getting further.

-The :class:`~flash.data.data_module.DataModule` provides ``classmethod`` helpers to build :class:`~flash.data.process.Preprocess` and :class:`~flash.data.data_pipeline.DataPipeline`, generate ``AutoDataset`` and populate DataLoaders from them.
+The :class:`~flash.data.data_module.DataModule` provides ``classmethod`` helpers to build :class:`~flash.data.process.Preprocess` and :class:`~flash.data.data_pipeline.DataPipeline`, generate Flash Internal :class:`~flash.data.auto_dataset.AutoDataset` and populate DataLoaders with them.

 The :class:`~flash.data.process.Preprocess` contains the processing logic related to a given task.
-One can easily override hooks to customize a built-in :class:`~flash.data.process.Preprocess` for his need.
+Users can easily override hooks to customize a built-in :class:`~flash.data.process.Preprocess` for their needs.

 Example::